john-hartley/GoCardless.Api/README.md

 - `InvalidStateException`
 - `ValidationFailedException`

 These correspond with the [4 error types](https://developer.gocardless.com/api-reference/#api-usage-errors) defined by the API.
-I have also defined `ResourceAlreadyExistsException` which provides a `ResourceId` property to allow you to get the id of the conflicting resource easily.

 Each exception type exposes a number of properties, matching with those in the official documentation, but I've also added a `RawResponse` property to help diagnose any edge cases.